tych0/xcffib/README.md

   to actually catch if you wanted to handle an error.
 Instead, `FooError` and `BadFoo` are aliases, and both implement the X error object description and python Exception (via inheriting from `XcffibException`).
-* You can now create synthtic events.
+* You can now create synthetic events.
 This makes it much easier to work with `ClientMessageEvent`s.
 For example:

   ```python